On the effects of biased quantum random numbers on the initialization of artificial neural networks: Biased QRNG

 \section{Biased QRNG}

-Motivated by the work in \citet{bird2020}, we take a different approach in this manuscript than is usually used.
+Motivated by the work in \citet{bird2020}, we take a different approach than usual in this manuscript.
 Instead of aiming for a RNG with as little bias as possible, we discuss whether the typical bias in a naively implemented, gate-based QRNG can actually be beneficial for certain machine learning applications.
-In other words, we consider the bias that is naturally imposed by the quantum hardware itself (\ie, by the hardware-related errors shown in \cref{fig:qcp}).
-In the present section, we describe our experimental setup for this purpose and subsequently discuss the statistics of the resulting ``hardware-biased'' quantum random numbers.
+In other words, we consider the bias that is ``naturally'' imposed by the quantum hardware itself (\ie, by the hardware-related errors outlined in \cref{fig:qcp}).
+In addition to a bias, we also accept that the randomness of the results is not necessarily guaranteed in the sense that the QRNG can (to some degree) produce correlations or predictable patterns from systematic quantum hardware errors.
+Since the imperfections of the quantum hardware are beyond our control (\ie, they can in particular not be switched off at will), a RNG realized in this way contains unknown and uncontrollable elements.
+Therefore, we have to analyze its outcomes statistically to capture the effects of these elements on the generated random numbers.
+In the present section, we first describe our experimental setup for such a naively implemented QRNG and subsequently discuss the statistics of the resulting ``hardware-biased'' quantum random numbers.